samuelstevens/personal-website/writing/programming-languages.md

 If you use VS Code already with JavaScript, give TypeScript a shot.
 It's amazing how much of the code just falls in place without me reading any API docs.

-Anytime I start a project in JavaScript that's non trivial, I always start in TypeScript.
+Anytime I start a project in JavaScript that's non-trivial, I always start in TypeScript.
 It's just that good.

 ## 3. Python 3